Generalized Hypercube Queueing Models with Overlapping Service Regions: Introduction

-This paper is organized as follows: We begin with a review of relevant literature on spatial queuing systems and Markov models with similar structures.
-In Section~\ref{sec:model}, we introduce a novel queuing framework for evaluating districting plans with overlapping regions.
+This paper is organized as follows: We begin with a review of relevant literature on spatial queueing systems and Markov models with similar structures.
+In Section~\ref{sec:model}, we introduce a novel queueing framework for evaluating districting plans with overlapping regions.
 Section~\ref{sec:setup} discusses the problem setup and key assumptions.
-Section~\ref{sec:hyperlattice} presents a generalized hypercube queuing model -- the hyperlattice model -- for capturing system dynamics, while Section~\ref{sec:estimation} introduces an efficient method for estimating its steady-state distribution.
+Section~\ref{sec:hyperlattice} presents a generalized hypercube queueing model -- the hyperlattice model -- for capturing system dynamics, while Section~\ref{sec:estimation} introduces an efficient method for estimating its steady-state distribution.
 Section~\ref{sec:performance-measure} introduces two key performance measures using the hyperlattice model.
 Lastly, we demonstrate the effectiveness of our framework through experiments on synthetic systems in Section~\ref{sec:experiments} and conclude in Section~\ref{sec:discussions}, discussing potential extensions and generalizations.

-\subsection{Related works}
+\section{Related works}

-Spatial queuing systems modeling with overlapping service regions have received limited attention in the literature.
-However, recent developments in service systems and their growing complexity have spurred an increased interest in this field, particularly in the quest for more efficient dispatch policies.
+Spatial queueing systems modeling with overlapping service regions has received limited attention in the literature.
+However, recent developments in service systems and their increasing complexity have sparked a growing interest in this field, particularly in the pursuit of more efficient dispatch policies.
 For instance, the concept of overlapping zones is discussed in \cite{bammi1975allocation}, which only considers \emph{completely} overlapping service regions.
 This approach may need to address higher crime rates near boundaries.
 In contrast, our study focuses on \emph{partially} overlapping service regions, which are more challenging to analyze but better suited for our purposes.